UKCloud/documentation/articles/connectivity/conn-how-migrate-n3-hscn.md

 ### Cloud Storage

-Cloud Storage will continue to be accessible over N3 until 3rd January 2019 but will also be presented to HSCN.
+Cloud Storage is now available on HSCN.

-When you've migrated your compute workloads to HSCN, you should consider using the HSCN-facing Cloud Storage as soon as possible, as this will improve communication between your VMs and Cloud Storage.
+Th NHS DNS records for this service will be migrated from N3 to HSCN IPs on 7th December 2018.

-You'll need to update your firewall and host file records to continue to use this service.
+If you rely on the NHS DNS service to interact with the Cloud Storage then you'll need to update your firewall and host file records to continue to use this service after this date.

 HSCN-connected Cloud Storage has the following URLs and IPs
 Farnborough: cas.frn00006.ukcloud.thirdparty.nhs.uk – 10.200.82.4